DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Empirical Evaluation of

 \subsection{Hyperparameter Selection}

-The hyperparameter $\boldsymbol{\gamma}$, which scales the standard deviation in Equation~\ref{eq: davis_mu_sigma}, is crucial for performance.
-Following established protocols~\citep{ReAct,DICE}, we select $\gamma$ by creating a proxy OOD validation set.
-This set is generated by adding pixel-wise Gaussian noise, sampled from $\mathcal{N}(0, 0.2)$, to images from the ID validation set.
-Through this process, we identified optimal values of $\gamma=3.0$ for all CIFAR models and $\gamma=0.5$ for ImageNet models except EfficientNet-b0.
-A notable exception is EfficientNet-b0, which required a higher $\gamma=4.0$.
-We attribute this to its use of the SiLU activation function, which, unlike ReLU, does not aggressively sparsify activations, leading to different statistical properties in the feature maps.
-We provide a deeper analysis of this effect in Section~\ref{sec: discussion}.
-Full details on all hyperparameters used for baseline re-evaluations are available in Appendix~\ref{appendix: reproducibility}.
+\looseness-1 The hyperparameter $\boldsymbol{\gamma}$, which scales the standard deviation in Equation~\ref{eq: davis_mu_sigma}, plays a critical role in performance.
+Following established protocols~\cite{ReAct,DICE,SCALE,ssn}, we select $\gamma$ using a proxy OOD validation set constructed by adding pixel-wise Gaussian noise sampled from $\mathcal{N}(0, 0.2)$ to images from the ID validation set.
+Based on this procedure, we set $\gamma=3.0$ for all CIFAR models, $\gamma=0.5$ for traditional CNN-based ImageNet models (ResNet, DenseNet, MobileNet), and $\gamma=2.0$ for modern ImageNet architectures (Swin-B, ConvNeXt, EfficientNet-B0).